 First about “saving life”

-This means that one does what one can do to prevent that one directly or indirectly causes the death of one or more beings, also insofar as this is not prohibited by law.
+This means that one does what one can, to prevent directly or indirectly causing the death of other beings, also insofar as this is not prohibited by law.

-In the food sector this mainly results in the abandonment of firstly all types of food that are derived from animals (such as meat, milk and eggs), secondly food for which it is necessary to kill or damage plants (such as leafy vegetables or cane sugar), and thirdly food that has been processed by boiling or other types of heating (because by this heating large numbers of microbes, which are naturally found in fuel and / or food, are killed).
+In the food sector this mainly results in the abandonment of firstly all types of food that are derived from animals (such as meat, but also milk and eggs, because obtaining these last mentioned animal products nowadays costs the life an many male animals), secondly food for which it is necessary to kill plants, and thirdly food that has been processed by boiling or other types of heating (because by this heating large numbers of microbes, which are naturally found in fuel and / or food, are killed).

 In areas other than food adherence to Vivism results in a far-reaching degree of caution in all human activities, including those in the economic field.
 Where for example Vegans refuse the use of certain materials, because there is animal suffering from them (e.g. ivory, natural silk and duck down), Vivists apart from that also limit their use of plant materials such as wood and paper as much as possible, because trees must be killed to obtain them.
 Furthermore Vivists also spare plants that are known as weeds as much as possible.
-So-called vermin they only fight when this is absolutely unavoidable, and then at the most in a non-lethal way that is as animal-friendly as possible, (e.g. not poisoning a mouse, but catch it in a cage trap and release it elsewhere).
+So-called vermin they only fight when this is absolutely unavoidable, and then at the most in a non-lethal, as animal-friendly as possible way, (e.g. not poisoning a mouse, but catch it in a cage trap and release it elsewhere).

 Environmental pollution is optimally avoided, also because indeed in many cases it is lethal (e.g. for fish).